Post-Traumatic Stress Disorder: DSM 5 Criteria

 What is the DSM-5 criteria for PTSD?

-What are the 17 symptoms of complex PTSD?
+What are the 7 symptoms of PTSD?